JaberQezelbash/JaberQezelbash.github.io/_pages/about.md

 ---

-Jaber is a Ph.D. candidate in the Department of Industrial & Systems Engineering at the University of Florida, pursuing his current studies under the supervision of Dr. *K. Hicklin*.
-His research primarily centers on Machine Learning and Deep Learning, with a current focus on developing advanced deep learning models for applications in Health Informatics.
+Jaber Qezelbash-Chamak, PhD, is a Machine Learning Engineer/Scientist and a recent graduate of the Department of Industrial & Systems Engineering at the University of Florida.
+His expertise lies in machine learning, deep learning, and artificial intelligence, with a current research focus on large language models and their applications in health informatics.
+During his PhD journey, he published several cutting-edge, novel deep learning–based methodologies applied to health informatics in high-ranked journals.

 Latest
 ------
+- December 2025: PhDone!

 - October 2025: INFORMS annual meeting and conference, Atlanta, GA.
 Title: "Finding Minimal Monitoring Windows for Fetal Risk Prediction: A Two-Stage Machine Learning Framework."